William Lawrence Breese1,2

 Last Edited=27 Apr 2011

 Charles Villiers, 2nd Earl of Anglesey was born circa 1627.2 He was the son of Christopher Villiers, 1st Earl of Anglesey and Elizabeth Sheldon.2 He married Hon.
-Mary Bayning, daughter of Paul Bayning, 1st Viscount Bayning of Sudbury and Anne Glemham, on 25 April 1648 at St. Batholomew's-the-Less Church, London, England.1 He died circa February 1660/61, from small pox, without issue.2 He was buried on 4 February 1660/61.3
+Mary Bayning, daughter of Paul Bayning, 1st Viscount Bayning of Sudbury and Anne Glemham, on 25 April 1648 at St. Batholomew's-the-Less Church, London, EnglandG.1 He died circa February 1660/61, from small pox, without issue.2 He was buried on 4 February 1660/61.3

-He succeeded to the title of 2nd Earl of Anglesey, in Wales [E., 1623] on 3 April 1630.1 He succeeded to the title of 2nd Baron Daventree, co.
-Northampton [E., 1623] on 3 April 1630.1 He was educated in 1642 at Eton College, Windsor, Berkshire, England.1 On his death his titles became extinct.3
+He succeeded as the 2nd Earl of Anglesey, in Wales [E., 1623] on 3 April 1630.1 He succeeded as the 2nd Baron Daventree, co.
+Northampton [E., 1623] on 3 April 1630.1 He was educated in 1642 at Eton College, Windsor, Berkshire, EnglandG.1 On his death his titles became extinct.3

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 133.
 Hereinafter cited as The Complete Peerage.

-- [S6] Cokayne, and others, The Complete Peerage, volume I, page 132.
+2. [S6] Cokayne, and others, The Complete Peerage, volume I, page 132.